 Homer, famous author of the Odyessy, called pears “gift of the gods.”

 That was in 800 B.C.
-Thousands of years before and thousands of years later, there are many (including me) who would agree.
+Thousands of years later, there are many (including me) who would agree.

 Did you know?